1.1 The Rules and Regulations for the proper and effective regulation of the School shall be as set out herein.

 10.2 This Constitution shall come into effect as from the date His Highness The Ruler of Dubai shall approve the rules and regulations of the School as heretofore contained.

 Tarek is the Regional Director – Middle East, North Africa and India – at Education Development Trust, a UK-based education services charity, responsible for the strategic development and operational management of the organisation across this region.
 Prior to this, Tarek worked with the British Council in the UAE following which he was a key member of the team that supported the establishment of the Government of Dubai’s Knowledge and Human Development Authority (KHDA) and the Dubai Schools Inspection Bureau (DSIB).
 Tarek has been living in Dubai with his wife Laura since 2005, having previously lived and studied in the UK and Australia.
 Tarek is an active member of the British Business Groups in the UAE and is also a member of the UK/UAE Business Council representing the Education sector.
-Tarek and Laura have 3 children, Suraya, Isla and Laith, all of whom are current students at Jebel Ali.
+Tarek and Laura have 3 children, Suraya, Isla and Laith, all of whom are current students at JAS.

 Bernard is a qualified Certified Public Accountant (CPA) with over 26 years of experience living and working in Ireland, Scotland, Bahrain, Dubai, the Dutch Antilles and the United States.